Hibiscus Tea Benefits

 “patients who suffered from metabolic syndromes experienced a decrease in overall cholesterol levels after taking a daily dose of 100 grams of Hibiscus sabdariffa extract powder”.

 In a slightly older animal-based study published in the Journal of Agricultural and Food Chemistry, scientists discovered that hibiscus extract reduced the damage that cholesterol inflicted on the arteries of rabbits.

-Finally, a 2009 study published in the “Journal of Alternative and Complementary Medicine” recognised the ability of Hibiscus Flower Tea to improve cholesterol levels in people with Type II Diabetes.
+Finally, a 2009 study published in the “Journal of Alternative and Complementary Medicine” recognised the ability of Hibiscus Flower Tea to improve cholesterol levels in people with type-2 diabetes.
 Leading the research project was H. Mozaffari-Khosravi, and along with his colleagues, they studied diabetes patients who consumed either Hibiscus or Black Tea twice a day for one month.

 The results indicated that those who drank Hibiscus Tea had higher levels of HDL “good” cholesterol and lower levels of LDL “bad” cholesterol.
 The researchers also noted that the participants who consumed Black Tea likewise had higher levels of HDL cholesterol at the end of the study, but their LDL levels did not change.
 The study concluded that Hibiscus Tea “lowers cholesterol, triglycerides and low-density lipoprotein cholesterol”.